sk-zk/streetlevel/README.md

 # streetlevel
-**streetlevel** is a module for downloading panoramas and metadata from Google Street View, Bing Streetside and Mapy.cz Panorama.
+**streetlevel** is a module for downloading panoramas and metadata from Google Street View, Apple Look Around, Bing Streetside and Mapy.cz Panorama.

-Since it relies on internal / inofficial API calls, it may break unexpectedly.
+Since it relies on calls to internal API calls, it may break unexpectedly.

 ## Installation
 ```sh